Salih Özcan

-Salih Özcan (born 11 January 1998) is a professional footballer who plays as a defensive midfielder for club Borussia Dortmund.
+Salih Özcan (born 11 January 1998) is a professional footballer who plays as a defensive midfielder for the Süper Lig club Beşiktaş.
 Born in Germany, he plays for the Turkey national team.

 Club career

 Köln

 Born in Germany, Özcan is of Turkish descent as he was born into a Turkish family. Özcan spent the majority of his youth career in 1.
 FC Köln's youth system.
 He first featured in 1.
 FC Köln's first team in September 2016 in a Bundesliga match against Schalke 04.
 During the 2017–18 season he consistently started in central midfield.
 He scored his first league goal on 2 September 2018 in a 2.
 Bundesliga match against FC St. Pauli.

 In 2017, Özcan was awarded the golden Fritz Walter Medal for the best U19 player in Germany.